ch-stark/argocdpoliciesblog/blog.md

 ## ArgoCD and Red Hat Advanced Cluster Management-Policies: Better together

 Often we are getting asked about the relationship between `Gitops-Operator/ArgoCD` and `Red Hat Advanced Cluster Management's` (RHACM's)-Policies-Framework and if they can be used together.

 To start with:

-They are a `perfect` fit and you could even consider RHACM Governance as an Governance extension for existing customers.
-In the following we will list the advantages of the integration by showing some concrete examples.
+They are a `perfect` fit and you could even consider RHACM Governance as an Governance extension for existing ArgoCD users.
+In the following we will list the advantages of the integration by showing concrete examples.

 ## Advantages of using Policies with ArgoCD